-Economic Research Preparatory Courses
+Module combination: Economic Research Preparatory Courses

-Depending on your track of study, you must take either three or four modules during the introductory phase.
+Depending on your track of study, you must take either three or four modules during the Introductory Phase.

 Usually, examinations are taken during the examination period at the end of the semester (see our academic calendar for more details).
 Core modules may also include mid-term exams.
-If you are taking the Economic Research preparatory courses, completion of module E700 Mathematics for Economists is mandatory in order for you to take other modules during the introductory phase.
+If you are taking the module combination “Economic Research Preparatory Courses”, completion of module E700 Mathematics for Economists is mandatory in order for you to continue with the remaining modules of the Introductory Phase.
 Module E700 Mathematics for Economists is scheduled for the first four weeks of the semester, with the examination taking place in early October.
 The other modules in this combination begin once this examination has been taken.

-You will automatically be registered for all module examinations that take place during the introductory phase.
+You will automatically be registered for all module examinations that take place during the Introductory Phase.
 You cannot withdraw from these examinations.

-If you fail a module examination during the introductory phase, you will automatically be registered to retake it on the next available examination date (second attempt).
-A third attempt at an examination is only possible for one module during the introductory phase.
+If you fail a module examination during the Introductory Phase, you will automatically be registered to retake it on the next available examination date (second attempt).
+A third attempt at an examination is only possible for one module during the Introductory Phase.
 If you fail a third attempt, or a second attempt of more than one module examination during this phase, you will be disenrolled from the master’s program in Economics.
 If you passed an examination but are unhappy with the grade, you may re-sit one examination of your choice during this phase.
 In such a case, you must register for the examination by contacting the Student Services office.
 The better of the two grades will then count towards your grade average.

 Study and Examination Regulations